Steps to Becoming an Accountant in Michigan

 Salaries for Accountants in Michigan Working in Different Specialized Roles

-Protecting a business’ assets through the enforcement of internal controls is a major duty that falls to corporate controllers, whose salaries reflect this level of expertise.
-In Detroit, starting salaries for these professionals range from $91,080-$205,672, with those at the 50th percentile earning $117,068.
+Protecting business assets through the enforcement of internal controls is a major duty that falls to corporate controllers, whose salaries reflect this level of expertise.
+Michigan’s controllers earn a median salary of $122,700, according to May 2020 BLS stats, while those in the 75th earn about $160,560 and those in the 90th percentile earn more than $208,000.

 Accountants in Executive Roles